postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 <img alt="Create Partner Workspace approval" src="https://assets.postman.com/postman-docs/v10/partner-workspaces-visibility-request-v10.jpg" width="450px" />

-To convert an existing workspace to a Partner Workspace:
+To convert an existing workspace to a Partner Workspace, do the following:

 1. Open the workspace.
 In the **Overview** tab, select **Workspace Settings** in the upper right.
 1. Under **Visibility**, select **Partner**.